SpottedOwlet/Election_Analysis/README.md

 ### Overview & Purpose of Election Audit:

 A Colorado Board of Elections employee has assigned tasks listed below to complete the election audit of a recent congressional election.
-The following tasks form the ground for the entire analysis:
+The following tasks form the ground for the present analysis:

   1. Calculate the total number of votes cast.
   2. The voter turnout for each county